 Potential Liability Risks Associated with Using an EHR System

 When using an electronic health records system, there are inevitable risks with data storage.
-Here are a few tips to navigating potential liability risks.
+Here are a few tips to navigate potential liability risks.

 - Confidentiality and security

 Unauthorized access to patient data is a huge liability, too.
-Proper training in EHR use for employees ensures the continued security of data and no breach in patient confidentiality.
+Proper training in EHR use for employees ensures the continued security of data and no breach of patient confidentiality.

 - Data entry and integrity